Scouts Canada is a registered charity and Groups and Properties are branches of Scouts Canada. Donors may designate gifts to Groups and Properties.

-Scouts Canada issues official donation receipts for our Groups so they don’t have the additional administrative burden of registering for and maintaining registered charitable status.
+Scouts Canada issues official donation receipts for our Groups and Properties so they don’t have the additional administrative burden of registering for and maintaining registered charitable status.

 Following this procedure ensures that our donors are recognized for their support and we meet Canada Revenue Agency requirements.

-Official donation receipts are normally issued within 30 days of the service centre receiving the donation.
-Groups are encouraged to submit donations to their service centre within one week of receipt.
+Official donation receipts are normally issued within 30 days of the Scouts Canada Revenue Development Department receiving the donation.
+Groups or Properties are encouraged to submit donations directly to the Scouts Canada Revenue Development Department at 1345 Baseline Road in Ottawa within one week of receipt.

-1. The following apply to the process of making and recording a donation to a Group:
+- The following apply to the process of making and recording a donation to a Group or Property:

-a.
-Donors may make a donation at a Scouts Canada Service Centre by cheque, credit card, or cash.
-Donations designated for a Group will be disbursed to that Group
+- Donors may make a donation to Scouts Canada by cheque, credit card, or cash.
+Donations designated for a Group or Property will be disbursed to that Group or Property.

-b.
-Donors may make a donation by cheque or cash to the Group, who will submit the donation to their Scouts Canada Service Centre for processing
+- Donors may make a donation by cheque or cash to the Group or Property, who will submit the donation to Scouts Canada for processing.

-b.
-Prepares a cheque requisition to send the donated funds to the Group
+- The designated donations requisition is prepared to have the donated funds directed to the Group or Property.

-a.
-The donor has directed the charity to use the funds to defray or pay the costs of a particular participant
+- The donor has directed the charity to use the funds to defray or pay the costs of a particular participant.

-b.
-A family member benefits directly from the donation (e.g. registration fees, event fees)
+- A family member benefits directly from the donation (e.g. registration fees, event fees).

 Donating Expense Reimbursement

-According to the Canada Revenue Agency, “a charity can reimburse a volunteer for the expenses incurred on behalf of the charity and later accept the return of the payment as a gift, provided that the amount is returned voluntarily.”
+- According to the Canada Revenue Agency1, “a charity can reimburse a volunteer for the expenses incurred on behalf of the charity and later accept the return of the payment as a gift, provided that the amount is returned voluntarily.”

-9. The volunteer then writes a cheque to the Group for an equivalent or lesser amount.
+- The volunteer then writes a cheque to Scouts Canada for an equivalent or lesser amount.